 Arkansas now has its first presumptive case of the coronavirus.
 Gov. Asa Hutchinson and the head of the state Department of Health announced Wednesday the person is from the Pine Bluff area and is in isolation at a hospital.
-They said the case is likely not a part of a widespread outbreak
+They said the case is likely not part of a widespread outbreak

 In response to the positive test, Hutchinson signed an executive order declaring a public health emergency, but also urged the public to remain calm.
 The declaration will facilitate coordination and support to the state agencies involved.